Immunovia has developed since 2016 a clinical prospective study program in the three main risk groups for pancreatic cancer as follows:

 The main goal of the study is to provide actionable information to the clinicians regarding diagnosis of pancreatic cancer.
 Furthermore, the study will deliver clinical performance data for IMMray™ PanCan-d from a cohort of highrisk asymptomatic individuals compared with currently used surveillance methods i.e. imaging technologies.

 We have concluded sample collection across the 23 global study sites (starting December 2017 and ending April 2021) with a total of over 3 000 samples from 1 265 subjects.
-Currently, these samples are being analyzed at our CLIA laboratory in Marlborough and the results will be made public in mid 2022.
+For further information about the PanFAM-1 study results, please read our latest press release from June 27, 2022.

 The 23 participating partners in PanFAM-1 are: